Leadership

 Anita Olson Gustafson, Ph.D.

-Anita Olson Gustafson, Ph.D. will take office on Aug.
-1, 2023, as the 20th president of Presbyterian College.
+Anita Olson Gustafson, Ph.D. was installed as the 20th president of Presbyterian College on April 26, 2024.

 She returned to PC after seven years as the dean of the College of Liberal Arts and Sciences and a professor of history at Mercer University, a private research university in Macon, Ga.
 Before joining Mercer in 2016, Gustafson served on the PC faculty and administration for nearly two decades.
-She will be the first female president in PC history.
+She is PC’s first female president.

 While at Mercer University, Gustafson managed the university’s largest academic undergraduate college with nearly 2000 students.
 She collaborated consistently with the provost and deans from 11 other university programs, including the Schools of Law, Business, Engineering, Education, Theology, Professional Advancement, Music, Medicine, Pharmacy, Nursing, and Health Professions.
 In 2018, she worked with faculty to develop and implement a strategic plan for the College of Liberal Arts and Sciences.